WaveGuard: Robust Deepfake Detection and Source Tracing via Dual-Tree Complex Wavelet and Graph Neural Networks: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} rapid development of artificial intelligence generated content (AIGC) has greatly improved the ability of automation and innovation.
 However, its wide application also brings risks, especially the deepfake technology, which can generate forged media, threaten privacy, encourage identity theft and spread false information\cite{wang2024deepfake}.
 Deepfake generation techniques mainly includes face swap and face replay.
-Face swap\cite{swap1} replaces the identity features of the target into the source image while preserving the background and semantic information.
+Face swap\cite{swap1}, \cite{fsrt}, \cite{cscs}, \cite{uniface}, \cite{hififace}, replaces the identity features of the target into the source image while preserving the background and semantic information.
 Face replay\cite{replace3,replace8} manipulates expressions or poses to map dynamic features onto the target image while maintaining identity consistency.
 Although deepfake has positive application in some fields, its abuse has caused serious social concern.
 Thus, it is very important to develop effective detection methods.

 Currently, most deepfake detection methods rely on passive detection, which determines the authenticity of images by analyzing anomalous features present in forged content.
-Typical methods include spatial-domain artifact detection, such as color inconsistency, abnormal boundary mixing and irregular facial muscle movement\cite{li2018exposing,matern2019exploiting}.
-Other approaches explore frequency-domain features, identifying forgery clues like spectral distortions and encoding residuals\cite{qian2020thinking}.
-In addition, some work also introduces biometric consistency (such as blink frequency and heartbeat signal) as auxiliary information to enhance the identification ability of forged content\cite{ciftci2020fakecatcher}.
-Although these method are effective in content authenticity verification, it usually comes into play after the generation and dissemination of forged content, and lacks effective traceability and interpretability.
+Typically, quantization-based three-dimensional convolutional neural networks (3D CNNs) are employed to enhance the discrimination of spatiotemporal features \cite{3DCNNs}.
+Other studies use perturbation-domain alignment to improve cross-domain robustness \cite{robust}.
+In addition, researchers have explored frequency-domain analysis to detect spectral distortions and encoding residuals \cite{Frequency}.
+Lightweight video feature modeling methods have also been proposed to boost detection efficiency while maintaining high accuracy \cite{LED}.
+Although these methods are effective in content authenticity verification, it usually comes into play after the generation and dissemination of forged content, and lacks effective traceability and interpretability.